-The HIRE Vets Medallion Program will recognize job creators for their efforts to recruit, employ, and retain our Nation’s veterans.
-President Donald J. Trump signed the Honoring Investments in Recruiting and Employing American Military Veterans (HIRE Vets) Act of 2017 into law in May 2017.
-The HIRE Vets Medallion Program is administered by the U.S. Department of Labor’s Veterans’ Employment and Training Service (VETS) and launched in January 2019.
-Please visit HireVets.gov or email HireVets@dol.gov for more information.
+The HIRE Vets Medallion Program recognizes employers for their efforts to recruit, employ, and retain our Nation’s veterans.
+The Honoring Investments in Recruiting and Employing American Military Veterans (HIRE Vets) Act of 2017 was signed into law in May 2017 and is administered by the U.S. Department of Labor’s Veterans’ Employment and Training Service (VETS).
+Over 1,000 employers have received the HIRE Vets Medallion Award and can be found at HIREVets.gov/Awardees.
+Please visit HIREVets.gov or email HIREVets@dol.gov for more information.

 The U.S. Department of Labor maintains the a network of more than 2,400 American Jobs Centers that can help you in-person, as well as online employment resources specifically geared towards the needs of veterans.
 Whether you utilize the in-person or online resources, you can find job listings, training opportunities, local labor market information and post your resume.
 If you need personalized service, every American Job Center has job specialists designated to work just with veterans.
 Find the American Job Center nearest you.